JOUR 5206: Introduction to Investigative Journalism – 2025 Winter term Carleton School of Journalism and Communication

 What you will learn

-Mining public records including coroners’ reports, tenders and public accounts;
+Mining public records including coroners’ reports and tenders;

 Finding and analyzing previously released freedom-of-information records;